TDC-Cyrille/b8/README.md

 =============

 The configuration is passed as arrays when instantiating a new b8 object.
 Four arrays can be passed to b8.
 One containing b8's base configuration, one for the storage backend, one for the lexer and one for the degenerator. |br|
-You can have a look at ``example/index.php`` to see how this can be done. `Using b8 in your scripts`_ also shows example code showing how b8 can be included in a PHP script.

 Not all values have to be set.
 When some values are missing, the default ones will be used.
 If you do use the default settings, you don't have to pass them to b8.
 But of course, if you want to set something in e. g. the fourth config array, but not in the third, you will have to pass an empty ``array()`` as third parameter anyway.